nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/generics/README.md

 ---

 **[CountOccurrences.java]** Write a generic static method counting all occurrences of a specific item of type T within a T[].
-It the passed item is null, the method should return the number of null values within the array.
+If the passed item is null, the method should return the number of null values within the array.

 Examples: